jiten795/github-github/README.md

 # github-github
-teaching myself to use githu
+teaching myself to use github
+## The following need installing first to execute the programe